 It is very clear from the findings that the poor folate status is not be the only reason for low histamine levels.
 FIGLU excretion after amino acid loading, being the most reliable predictor of folate deficiency and low histamine is only true for young female patients with very low hitamine levels.
 However, the relationship between the age of the patient, poor folate status and lowered histamine is statistically of very high significance.
 On the other hand high copper levels tends to decrease the histamine levels too.
 Copper tends to activate MAO and DAO enzymes that will break down histamine.
 This shows to be the other main reason for low histamine levels in HPU-patients.
 This is not influenced by using a copper containing birth control device.

 Histamine is formed from histidine by histidine decarboxylase.
 All decarboxylation reactions are pyridixal-5-phosphate dependent.
 Because of the deficiency of pyridoxal-5-phosphate in HPU-patients histidine is not converted to histamine but the concentration of histidine is increased.
 This histidase is both induced by high histidine levels, hormones like estrogens and other porfyrinogens.
-Histidine will be converted, as age increases, very rapidly in urocanic acid.
+Histidine will be converted, as age increases, very rapidly in trans-urocanic acid.

 The pathway of FIGLU-formation